 You will need 2 doses of the vaccine as part of your initial series, at least 3 weeks apart.
 A booster shot is advised several months later.

 People with a very weak immune system may not build up enough antibodies to fight COVID-19 after getting the first 2 doses of the 2-dose vaccine.
 This includes people who have had a solid organ transplant or who have a condition such as cancer that can cause a very weak immune system.
 For these people, an extra dose of the vaccine is advised.
-This extra dose is part of their vaccine series (primary series), not a booster.
+This extra dose is part of their initial series, not a booster.
 The extra shot is given at least 28 days after the second dose.
 Talk with your healthcare provider about your own case and risk.

 If you are 18 or older, you may choose which vaccine you get for your booster This is called mix and match.
-Talk with your healthcare provider about which booster you should get depending on your health and specific case.
+Talk with your healthcare provider to learn more.

 The COVID-19 vaccine has been shown to work well to prevent symptomatic COVID-19 illness.
 Getting a COVID-19 vaccine can help protect you and your family from getting ill from the virus.
 If you get the virus after you get the vaccine, it may help your symptoms be milder.
 The Covid-19 vaccine may also help protect people around you from getting the infection.